Cyclical Unemployment, Its Causes, and Effects

 If that's not enough, then the government must use expansionary fiscal policy.
 This takes longer because usually the president and Congress must vote on spending more.
 This raises the budget deficit.
 It also re-ignites the bi-partisan debate on whether tax cuts or spending are more effective job creators.

-But a U Mass/Amherst study shows that the most cost-effective unemployment solution is government spending.
+But a University of Massachusetts Amherst study shows that the most cost-effective unemployment solution is government spending.
 The study found that spending on public works projects to create construction jobs is the best use of funds.
 Cyclical unemployment hits construction jobs hard.

 The second response is extending unemployment benefits.
 According to the research, tax cuts are less effective in creating the demand needed to stop cyclical unemployment.